theorlbooth/Project_1/README.md

 ### Local sotrage for scores carried to different levels

-I really wanted to encoorporate cross level scoring to increase the 'real game' feel of the project.
+I really wanted to incorporate cross level scoring to increase the 'real game' feel of the project.
 Local storage seemed like the obvious way to do this.

 ```
 let playerScores = []